ie2173/ie2173/README.md

 # Welcome!
-I'm Ian Elliott and I am a Web3/EVM Developer 👋
+I'm Ian Elliott and I'm a Web3/EVM Developer 👋

 ## about me